OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/configure.md

                                limit).
       --upgradeCheck=VALUE   Whether checking for upgrades is allowed (true or false)
+      --machineTaskProcessingLimit=VALUE
+                             Maximum number of machines that can be processed at any given time in machine tasks (ie. Health Checks, Tentacle Upgrades and Calamari Upgrades-
-      --sendTelemetry=VALUE  Whether telemetry data is sent to Octopus (true or false)
+                               ).
+If no value is specified, the limit is based on the processor count of the server --sendTelemetry=VALUE  Whether telemetry data is sent to Octopus (true or false)
       --commsListenPort=VALUE